dimaspaf14/cs_assault_go/README.md

 This map is made for counter strike 1.6

 # Used tools:
-Valve Hammer Editor 3.5
+-Valve Hammer Editor 3.5
-ZHLT 3.0
+-ZHLT 3.0

 # How to compile:
 -download then copy & paste to your ZHLT Folder